AlecChou/TESO_LibDragonWorldEvent/readme.md

 Methods :

-* `LibDragonWorldEvent:updateInfo` : Update info about the current zone.
+* `LibWorldEvents:updateInfo` : Update info about the current zone.
-* `LibDragonWorldEvent:checkDragonZone` : Check if it's a zone with dragons.
+* `LibWorldEvents:checkDragonZone` : Check if it's a zone with dragons.

 Events :

-* `LibDragonWorldEvent.Events.callbackEvents.Zone.updateInfo`
+* `LibWorldEvents.Events.callbackEvents.Zone.updateInfo`
 When info about current zone/map is updated.
 callback : `function(table Zone)`
-* `LibDragonWorldEvent.Events.callbackEvents.Zone.checkDragonZone`
+* `LibWorldEvents.Events.callbackEvents.Zone.checkDragonZone`
 When we check if the map contains dragons.
 callback : `function(table Zone)`